dlt-school-MoveHackathon24/iota/dapps/BDNS-IOTA/README.md

 Our module empowers individuals and organizations to manage their digital identities and decentralized resources with greater security and autonomy.
 Whether you're building a decentralized application, managing digital identities, or simply looking for a censorship-resistant DNS solution, the IOTA-ID DNS Module provides the tools and infrastructure to do so with confidence.

+### :rocket: Future works

+One future development would include the Decentralized Identifiers (DIDs) of the relevant entities in addition to IOTA addresses in the tree leaves.
+DIDs are unique identifiers that can be resolved into DID documents containing public information such as the entity's public keys.
+For more information, please refer to the [IOTA DID documentation](https://wiki.iota.org/identity.rs/explanations/decentralized-identifiers/).

 ---

 ## 🛠️ How to Use <a name="how-to-use"/>